pjkarlik/p5js/README.md

   explores different features in rendering and shader functions.
 Using dat-gui to control display and render options.

+  NEW: http://p5js-flyby.surge.sh/ Flyby Demo - put a nice song on and just watch!

   AltRender - Grid system, defaults to boxes and offset color shader.

   CbeRender - 3D Cub system, improving rendering and optimizations.